Home Ignition Zones (HIZ) Mitigation Assistance Program (MAP)

 Did you know?
 More than half of Colorado residents live in the wildland-urban interface and are at some risk of being affected by wildfire.

-A main outcome of the Red Feather Lakes Area Wildfire Defense Project Reduction of risk to properties through the performance of property assessments and subsequent defensible space treatments, and a robust community understanding of home ignition zone concepts and best practices through training and educational outreach.
+A main outcome of the Red Feather Lakes Area Wildfire Defense Project is the reduction of risk to properties through the performance of property assessments and subsequent defensible space treatments, and a robust community understanding of home ignition zone concepts and best practices through training and educational outreach.
 Improved community resilience through the building of Wildfire Partners Program ambassador teams and community social capital.

 The Home Ignition Zone (HIZ) is the home and the area around the home (or structure).
 The HIZ takes into account both the potential of the structure to ignite and the quality of defensible space surrounding it.